erhhung/homelab-k8s/README.md

 This Ansible-based project provisions Erhhung's high-availability Kubernetes cluster `homelab` using Rancher, and installs services to monitor IoT appliances and to deploy other personal projects.

+The approach taken on all service deployments is to treat the clusters as a **production** environment _(to the extent possible with limited resources and scaling capacity across a few mini PCs)_.
+That means TLS everywhere and requiring authenticated user access, scraping metrics, and configuring dashboards and alerts.

+## Overview

 The top-level Ansible playbook `main.yml` run by `play.sh` will provision 5 VM hosts (`rancher` and `k8s1`..`k8s4`) in the existing XCP-ng `Home` pool, all running Ubuntu Server 24.04 Minimal without customizations besides basic networking and authorized SSH key for the user `erhhung`.